eliot-portevin/Typee-Typo/README.md

 C: \Users\yourusername\directory>python --version
 Python 3.8.3
 ```
-The numbers may change according to which version you have, this isn't important for this specific use of the command.
+The numbers may change according to which version you have, I would recommend installing Python 3 however, because I don't know if everything will work with previous versions ¯\_(ツ)_/¯.
 Next you will need the git command which you can download from this website: https://git-scm.com/download/win.
 The graphical interface will guide you through the installation.

 Now you have all the dependencies needed to copy this repository, but not all to run it yet.
 You may now navigate to the folder you wish to have your game in with the  ```cd```  command.
 If you do not know how this works, please watch this video that will inform you about it: https://www.youtube.com/watch?v=zZshUoznlH4.
 You will need to be able to do this in order to run the program.